The Crowley-Nordstr\"om invariants of $G_2$-Structures on Aloff--Wallach Spaces: Introduction and main results

 \section{Introduction and main results}

-In \cite{Crowley2015} the authors introduced a new $\mathbb{Z}_{48}$-valued invariant $\nu$ of $G_2$-structures.
-Later in \cite{Crowley2025} they introduced a $\mathbb{Z}$-valued refinement $\bar{\nu}$ of the $\nu$-invariant.
-Although their original goal was to apply these invariants in the case of parallel $G_2$-structures, the $\bar{\nu}$ invariant is well-suited to study the $G_2$-structures inducing metrics of positive scalar curvature, as it is preserved under deformations within this class.
-One important example of a class of $G_2$-structures inducing metrics of positive scalar curvature is the class of nearly-parallel (or weak) $G_2$-structures.
+In \cite{Crowley2015} Crowley and Nordstr\"om introduced new invariants $\nu$ and $\xi$ of $G_2$-structures, which were defined in terms of characteristic classes of the coboundary.
+Later in \cite{Crowley2025} together with Goette they proved an intrinsic formula for the $\nu$ invariant and introduced a $\mathbb{Z}$-valued refinement $\bar{\nu}$ of $\nu$.
+The invariants $\nu$ and $\xi$ are preserved under the deformations of $G_2$-structures.
+Although $\bar{\nu}$ is not preserved under arbitrary deformations of $G_2$-structures, it is preserved under deformations through parallel $G_2$-structures and through $G_2$-structures inducing the metrics of positive scalar curvature.
+In \cite{Crowley2025}, the $\bar{\nu}$ invariant was used to distinguish parallel $G_2$-structures on the extra-twisted connected sums.

-An important subclass of examples where these invariants can be computed is provided by Aloff-Wallach spaces $N_{k,l}$.
-Each such space admits two non-equivalent nearly parallel $G_2$-structures.
-The problem of computing $\nu$-invariants of these structures was suggested by \cite{Ball2019}, where the authors showed that nearly parallel $G_2$-structure on the same Aloff-Wallach space can be distinguished using $G_2$-instantons.
+In this paper, we study these invariants in the setting of homogeneous $G_2$-structures, with particular emphasis on nearly-parallel examples.
+A natural family is provided by the Aloff--Wallach spaces $N_{k,l}$, each of which admits four homogeneous nearly-parallel $G_2$-structures.
+The problem of computing $\nu$ invariants of these structures was suggested by \cite{Ball2019}, where the authors showed that nearly parallel $G_2$-structure on the same Aloff--Wallach space can be distinguished using $G_2$-instantons.

-Moreover, some of the Aloff-Wallach spaces are diffeomorphic, providing examples of manifolds admitting two non-equivalent homogeneous structures \cite{Kreck1991}.
-In particular, these examples yield manifolds admitting two pairs of nearly-parallel structures on the same manifolds arising from different homogeneous structures.
+Moreover, distinct Aloff--Wallach spaces may be diffeomorphic \cite{Kreck1991}.
+Consequently, a single smooth manifold can admit homogeneous nearly-parallel $G_2$-structures arising from non-equivalent homogeneous structures.
 This naturally leads to the question of whether these structures are homotopic or not.

-In this paper, we compute the $\bar{\nu}$-invariants of homogeneous nearly-parallel $G_2$-structures on Aloff-Wallach spaces.
-Our approach uses the formulas for the $\eta$-invariants of homogeneous spaces proven in \cite{Goette2009}, which allow us to compute the $\bar{\nu}$-invariants.